A3rson/fetching-users-repos-info/README.md

 Successful response (HTTP 200\) is a JSON array where each item contains:
 \- name: repository name
 \- owner.login: repository owner’s GitHub username
-\- fork: indicates if the repo is a fork (always false)
 \- branches: a list of branch objects, each with:
   \- name: branch name
   \- lastCommitSha: SHA of the latest commit